notahat/machinist/README.markdown

 Blueprints - Generating Objects
 -------------------------------

-A blueprint describes how to generate an ActiveRecord object.
+A blueprint describes how to generate an object.
 The idea is that you let the blueprint take care of making up values for attributes that you don't care about in your test, leaving you to focus on the just the things that you're testing.

 A simple blueprint might look like this: